One of the most frequently asked questions is, “How Much Does Artificial Grass Cost to Install?”

 The last item is the cost of delivery which will range from $150-250 per trip, all depending on the manufacturer and distance to the project.
-For this example we will use $150, so it will cost us $150 to deliver 1,150 sqt of synthetic grass.
+For this example we will use $150, so it will cost us $150 to deliver 1,150 square feet of synthetic grass.

 Next up is the Labor Cost

 This is the difference maker (or the “X Factor” as Simon Cowell would say), as everything else that has been provided is the exact same across the board from one company to the next.
-You absolutely 100% get what you pay for in the labor department in terms of the long term durability/integrity of your project.
+You absolutely 100% get what you pay for in the labor department in terms of the long-term durability and integrity of your project.

-There are installers who have been installing artificial grass for 6-12 months and there are installers who been installing turf for over 15+ years.
-You might guess that the team with over 15+ years under their belt might cost a little more and you are absolutely right!
+There are installers who have been installing artificial grass for six to 12 months and there are installers who have been installing turf for more than 15 years.
+You might guess that the team with over 15+ years under their belt might cost a little more, and you are absolutely right!
 But boy oh boy, well worth the investment!

 For a solid crew, who has the experience that you should want for your installation, you would be looking at $2.25-3.00/sqft for the labor.
 At 1,000 sqft, that would be $2,250-$3,000 in labor.